staeter/work-in-progress/dialogue.md

 2. **Optimistic**: Build confidence in our collective ability to overcome current challenges and shape better futures through human ingenuity.
 3. **Purposeful**: Support mindful and intentional technology use.
 4. **Expressive**: Provide spaces for creative expression and knowledge sharing and embrace diverse voices and experiences.
-5. **Collaborative**: Make working together on shared content as natural as working alone.
-6. **Democratic**: Make collective and democratic organizing and decision-making more efficient than centralized systems.
+5. **Democratic**: Make collective and democratic organizing and decision-making more efficient than centralized systems.
-7. **Empowering**: Entrust people with control over their digital environment and support them with appropriate tools.
+6. **Empowering**: Entrust people with control over their digital environment and support them with appropriate tools.
-8. **Accessible**: Ensure accessibility no matter the technical knowledge, the economical status, the cultural background, the physical disabilities, the language or the literacy.
+7. **Accessible**: Ensure accessibility no matter the technical knowledge, the economical status, the cultural background, the physical disabilities, the language or the literacy.
-9. **Attractive**: Has compelling reasons for people and communities to join, stay and grow with the platform enabling [network effects](https://en.wikipedia.org/wiki/Network_effect).
+8. **Attractive**: Has compelling reasons for people and communities to join, stay and grow with the platform enabling [network effects](https://en.wikipedia.org/wiki/Network_effect).
 10. **Private**: Guarantee personal data sovereignty and communication confidentiality.
 11. **Resilient**: Maintain platform availability even under state-level interdiction.
 12. **Safe**: Ensure users can communicate without fear of identification or retribution even in repressive environments.